Ghyda-pc/DataEngineeringProject/README.md

 6- All generated plots and interactive world map will be available in the **"output"** mounted folder  <br />
    All generated CSVs will be available in the **"data"** mounted folder<br />
 <br />
-7- Set the working directory to "elastic-docker" folder:
+7- Set the working directory to "elastic-docker" folder <br />
 <br />
+#
 8- Run Kibana and ElasticSearch:

     ````